Is your child ready for a cell phone? Take this quiz to find out.

 A screenshot of Bark’s homepage showing a UX mockup of their product with alerts and content filters

-Bark is a parental control software with extensive monitoring features, screen time limits, location tracking, and safety alerts about dangerous or inappropriate searches or messages.
+Bark provides both parental control software and dedicated devices that include extensive monitoring features, screen time limits, location tracking, and safety alerts about dangerous or inappropriate searches or messages.

-While Bark’s app is available for iPhones and Android smartphones, the company also offers a dedicated Bark Phone with built-in parental controls, as well as a home router to control internet access on your Wi-Fi network.
+While Bark’s app is available for iPhones and Android smartphones, the company also offers a dedicated Bark Phone and Bark Watch with built-in parental controls, as well as a home router to control internet access on your Wi-Fi network.

 Here are the pros and cons of Bark: